SaravanaSource/Loan_Eligibility_Calculator-/README.md

 ![](Images/9.%20Model%20Comparision.png)

-After trying and testing 4 different algorithms, the best predictions are given by Logistic Regression Model, with an F-1 Score of 82%.
+After trying and testing 4 different algorithms, the best predictions are given by Random Forest Cssifier Model, with  80%.

 The following actions were taken to achieve this result: